Can I Adopt?

 If you're looking to adopt a child just remember, there’s no perfect profile of an adopter.
-Children need adoptive parents who will care for them throughout their childhood and into adult life and provide a stable, caring home and love them for who they are.
+Children need adoptive parents who will provide a stable, caring home, love them for who they are and care for them throughout their childhood and into adult life

 - Can you adopt?